 Integrating Constitutional AI (CAI) and Reinforcement Learning from AI Feedback (RLAIF) presents a significant architectural decision: should these processes run one after the other (sequentially), or should they be interwoven into a more unified training process (jointly)?
 The choice between sequential and joint pipelines impacts implementation complexity, computational cost, training dynamics, and potentially the nature of the resulting alignment.
-Understanding the trade-offs is essential for designing an effective integrated alignment system.
+Understanding the trade-offs is important for designing an effective integrated alignment system.

 The most straightforward approach is to apply CAI and RLAIF in sequence.
 Typically, this involves first performing the CAI process (both the supervised critique/revision phase and the subsequent fine-tuning) and then using the resulting model as the starting point for RLAIF.